Code of conduct

 Discrimination, harassment, and diversity

-and equal opportunities for development.
+We value and promote diversity and gender balance and expect our business partners to provide a work environment where everybody is treated with respect and dignity and given fair and equal opportunities for development.
 We do not tolerate discrimination or harassment in the workplace, and our business partners shall not discriminate against any worker based on race, ethnicity, sexual orientation, gender, religion, age, disability, political opinion, nationality, or any other potentially discriminatory factor.

 Work environment

 We strongly value and rely on our passionate employees and strive to practice our corporate culture, improve our work environment, and encourage everyone to contribute their best performance and creative ideas.
 We work systematically with health and safety, are committed to providing a safe work environment, and expect our business partners to do the same.
 Risks that can cause accidents or impair the health and well-being of individuals while working for IAR shall be reduced.
-Therefore, occupational health and safety hazards shall be identified, evaluated, and managed by eliminating risks, engineering, and administrative controls.
+A safe work environment includes clean and well-organized workspaces, ergonomic working conditions, and a comfortable indoor climate with appropriate lighting, temperature, and noise levels.
+Clear routines, accessible guidance, and tools that support employees in performing their work efficiently and safely are essential.
+Health and safety risks should be continuously identified, assessed, and managed as part of our preventive work environment efforts.

 Building and fire safety

 Hazardous materials and equipment must be stored according to applicable laws.
 There should be marked emergency exits in all workplaces.
 Exits must not be blocked and should be well-lit.
-All employees shall receive information about safety arrang- ements, such as emergency exits, fire extinguishers, first aid equipment, and similar applicable measures.
+All employees shall receive information about safety arrangements, such as emergency exits, fire extinguishers, first aid equipment, and similar applicable measures.
 An evacuation plan shall be displayed on each floor of the building.
 The fire alarm should be tested, and evacuation drills should be done regularly.

 First aid and medical care